diagrams/diagrams-doc/manual/diagrams-manual.rst

 named `n` in `d`?
 In that case `f` is ignored, and `d` is returned unmodified.

-A simple example should help to clarify the use of `withName`:
+Here's a simple example making use of names to draw a line connecting the centers of two subdiagrams.

 .. class:: dia-lhs